PDAL/PDAL/doc/tutorial/writing-filter.rst

    :language: cpp
    :lines: 20-23

 Now that the filter has implemented the proper plugin interface, we will begin to implement some methods that actually implement the filter.
-First, ``getDefaultOptions()`` is used to advertise those options that the filter provides.
+First, ``getAnsweredOptions()`` is used to advertise those options that the filter provides.
 Within PDAL, this is primarily used as a means of displaying options via the PDAL CLI with the ``--options`` argument.
 It provides the user with the option names, descriptions, and default values.

 .. literalinclude:: ../../examples/writing-filter/MyFilter.cpp
    :language: cpp